Meet the judges

 The Sunday Times Sportswomen of the Year Awards in association with Vitality are an opportunity to celebrate how far women in sport have come, and to look ahead to an even more equal future.
 It is a moment when the women involved in sport take centre stage for their contributions, whether elite performers, coaches, administrators, community volunteers or inspirational figures.
 And a time to recognise that, for women, as a past Grassroots Award nominee told us, “I’m not being big-headed, but it is 10 times harder.”

-A public vote chooses the winners of the Grassroots Award and the Team of the Year title, with the remaining accolades awarded by an incredible cast of expert judges with scores of Olympic medals and sporting records held between them.
+A public vote chooses the winners of the Vitality Grassroots Award, Influencer Award, and Young Inspiration Award, with the remaining accolades awarded by an incredible cast of expert judges with scores of Olympic medals and sporting records held between them.

 Dame Jessica Ennis-Hill DBE

 Ennis-Hill stole the nation’s heart in the 2012 Olympics, when she won gold in the heptathlon on Super Saturday.
 Since then, she has become a three-time world champion, two-time winner of Sunday Times Sportswoman of the Year Award and has been made a Dame in 2017.

 In 2008, Adlington became the first British swimmer to win two gold medals at the Olympics for a hundred years.
 She has competed in four Olympic finals over two Games, and won two gold and two bronze medals.
 Since retiring in 2013, she has joined the BBC punditry team for the Rio Olympics and the World Championships, among others.

 Ama Agbeze MBE

 Agbeze captained the England Netball team to their historic gold medal in the 2018 Commonwealth Games.
 It made them the first England netball team to ever win gold in the tournament.
 Agbeze currently plays for London Pulse and is a Sky commentator for this summer’s netball World Cup.
 She was awarded an MBE in 2019.